 One of the most common annoyances in the world of cake making is that there’s no industry standard when it comes to cupcake tins, leaving both amateur and professional bakers wondering what the best cake pans are.

 Cupcake tins differ in size, material, shape, and even angle.

-On the surface, bun tins appear almost exactly like cupcake tins, but there is one significant difference – the depth of the wells.
+On the surface, bun tins appear almost exactly like cupcake tins, but there is one significant difference, the depth of the wells.

 Bun tins are not the best cake pans for cupcakes because they’re very shallow, designed to create small, bite-sized fairy cakes, rather than a more substantial cupcake.
 If you compare the two, you’ll notice that cupcake tins are much deeper, and are far more similar to a traditional muffin tin.

-A muffin tin typically has straight sides which encourage the batter to rise upwards to form that classic muffin top, while cupcake tins have slightly flared edges to allow the batter to rise both upwards and outwards, producing the time-honored cupcake shape.
+A muffin tin typically has straight sides which encourage the batter to rise upwards to form that classic muffin top, while cupcake tins have slightly flared edges to allow the batter to rise both upwards and outwards, producing the classic cupcake shape.